AP Chemistry

 I received the Presidential Scholars Teacher Recognition Award, a national honor given to only one hundred teachers each year.

 Teaching chemistry is my lifelong passion.
-I work hard to make my lessons clear, engaging, and enjoyable, and I am committed to helping students succeed not only on the AP® Chemistry Exam, but also to have a competitive edge in college chemistry.
+I work hard to make my lessons clear, engaging, and enjoyable while helping students succeed on the AP® Chemistry Exam and build a strong foundation for college chemistry.
 My students have gone on to prestigious colleges and universities around the world, including all the U.S. Military Academies, MIT, Princeton, Harvard, Yale, Stanford, Rutgers, Cornell, Oxford University, the National University of Singapore, and many top U.S. state universities.
 Many of my students have also been award winners in ACS Chemistry Olympiad competitions.

 To learn more about instructional videos, labs, grading, calculator guidance, and AP exam results, visit my ChemAdvantage website and open the AP Chemistry tab.